The Village is run 100% by volunteer power. Call 510-355-7010 to get involved with any of the opportunities below.

 To join Emergency Response System, simply text HOMESNOW to 797979. you will automatically be added to the system and will receive emergency calls to action and support.

 Building Committee – when we use empty lots and abandoned homes to provide our people with emergency shelters our building team are the MVPs of this movement.
 Currently our builders have been focusing on upgrading the curbside communities that exist with emergency cabins, communal kitchens, and garden projects.
-Folks interested in being part of building committee should know hw to read blueprints and have building experience.
+Folks interested in being part of building committee should know how to read blueprints and have building or carpentry experience.